tcmyths/tcmyths/docs/_myths/no-one-reads-technical-docs.md

 Pratt ([Nine myths about technical writing]({{ site.mybaseurl }}/refs/nine-myths-about-technical-writing)) suggests testing that assertion by reviewing the analytics.

+Houser () claims this has been taken out of context and, in his presentation, refers to [a blog post by Joel Spoolsky](https://www.joelonsoftware.com/2000/04/27/designing-for-people-who-have-better-things-to-do-with-their-lives/) that starts out saying, "When you design user interfaces, it’s a good idea to keep two principles in mind: 1.
+Users don’t have the manual, and if they did, they wouldn’t read it.
+2. In fact, users can’t read anything, and if they could, they wouldn’t want to."
+So, you should design your product as though people don't/won't read.
+Houser then sites another article [Study: Rumors of Written-Word Death Greatly Exaggerated](https://www.wired.com/2009/12/reading-expands-study/) that shows reading is not on the decline, just that the sources of reading content have changed over the years.

 Prakash ([Technical Writing: 10 Myths and Facts (Part 1)]({{ site.mybaseurl }}/refs/technical-writing-10-myths-and-facts-part-1)) asserts that documentation is a requirement by appealing to common sense; however, cites no research.

 This myth could also be derived from research that suggests people, in general, don't read on the web.
 The [People read on the web](http://uxmyths.com/post/647473628/myth-people-read-on-the-web) article at [UX Myths](http://uxmyths.com) lists several articles that describe how web-site visitors tend to not read the content verbatim.
 However, that doesn't say they never read the content.
 Instead, the references cited in [People read on the web](http://uxmyths.com/post/647473628/myth-people-read-on-the-web) describe many different types of reading styles from reading word for word to varios types of skimming and scanning methods.